Identify and Get Rid of Invasive Weeds Quickly - Homemaking.com

 source: Hardyplants

 2. Crabgrass: Crabgrass is an annual weed that spreads quickly and can choke out desirable plants.
 It has a low-growing habit and can be identified by its wide blades and seed heads.
-To remove crabgrass, you can use a hoe to dig it up or apply a pre-emergent herbicide in the spring to prevent it from growing.
+I use a hoe to dig them up, or you can also apply a pre-emergent herbicide in the spring to prevent it from growing.

 source: Richard Arthur Norton

 3. Bindweed: Bindweed is a vine-like weed that can grow up to six feet long.
 It has white or pink trumpet-shaped flowers and can be identified by its heart-shaped leaves.
-Bindweed can be difficult to remove because it spreads quickly and has deep roots.
+I actually love it’s flowers, they’re soo pretty.
+Bindweed can be a pain to remove because it spreads SOO quickly and has deep roots.
 To remove it, you can try pulling it out by hand or using a systemic herbicide that will kill the plant from the roots up.

 source: Phil Sellens

 4. Thistles: Thistles are tall weeds with spiky leaves and purple flowers.
-They can be difficult to remove because they have deep roots and can spread quickly.
-To remove thistles, you can use a garden fork to dig them out or apply an herbicide directly to the leaves.
+Growing up, I would pick it’s flower and get my hands hurt, but I loved them still.
+They have such deep roots and can spread quickly.
+To remove them, you can use a garden fork to dig them out or once again, apply an herbicide directly to the leaves.

 source: fir0002flagstaffotos

 5. Chickweed: Chickweed is a low-growing weed with small white flowers.
 It can spread quickly and create a thick mat that can choke out desirable plants.
-To remove chickweed, you can hand pull it or use an herbicide that is safe for use around other plants.
+You can pull it with your hand or use an herbicide.

 source: Kaldari

-6. Quackgrass: Quackgrass is a perennial weed that can spread quickly through underground rhizomes.
-It has long, narrow leaves and can be difficult to remove.
-To remove quackgrass, you can dig it out with a shovel or use an herbicide that targets the root system.
+6. Quackgrass: Quackgrass is a perennial weed that can spread SOO quickly through underground rhizomes.
+To remove it, you can dig it out with a shovel or use an herbicide that targets the root system.

 source: Rasbak

 7. Purslane: Purslane is a succulent weed that can grow up to six inches tall.
-It has small yellow flowers and can be identified by its fleshy, round leaves.
 To remove purslane, you can hand pull it or use an herbicide that targets broadleaf weeds.

 source: ZooFari